Sound of Music Movie Tour In Salzburg:

 16. Werfen Picnic Meadow (Werfen, Austria):

-Sound Of Music Connection: The famous picnic scene where Maria and the kids first start the song “Do, Re, Mi”.
+Sound Of Music Film Locations Tour Connection: The famous picnic scene where Maria and the kids first start the song “Do, Re, Mi”.

 17. Sound Of Music Meadow (Marktschellenberg, Germany):

-Sound Of Music Connection: Julie Andrews twirls around in circles during the opening scenes of the Sound of Music while singing “The Hills Are Alive With The Sound of Music”.
+Sound Of Music Film Locations Tour Connection: Julie Andrews twirls around in circles during the opening scenes of the Sound of Music while singing “The Hills Are Alive With The Sound of Music”.

 18. Roßfeld Mountain (Berchtesgaden, Germany):

-Sound Of Music Connection: Roßfeld was used to depict the family’s escape over nearby Untersberg Mountain during the closing scenes with “Climb Every Mountain”.
-In real life they took a train to Italy and climbing this mountain would have put them right at Hitler’s backup command center the Eagles Nest.
+Sound Of Music Movie Tour Connection: Roßfeld was used to depict the family’s escape over nearby Untersberg Mountain during the closing scenes with “Climb Every Mountain”.
+In real life they took a train to Italy and climbing this mountain would have put them right at Hitler’s backup command center in Berchtesgaden.

 19. Collegiate Wedding Church (Mondsee, Austria):

-The 170 foot tall twin towers and beautiful pink interior are both awesome, but the Collegiate Church has history also.
-The first church was established in Mondsee in 976AD and the current was built in 1487.
-In addition to the bright pink interior seen in the Sound of Music’s wedding processional, the Church is renown for its 7 side altars plus the main baroque altar which was made in 1626.
 In 2005, Pope John Paul II upgraded the spacious Collegiate Church Saint Michael from a Cathedral to a Basilica.
-Mondsee is a pretty small village but the quaint square in the center of town near the Church is very rewarding and offers easy access to take a nice lake front stroll.
+Mondsee is a pretty small village but the quaint square in the center of town near the Church is very rewarding and offers easy access to take a nice lakefront stroll.
 As you head toward the lake, you’ll see the trees the children are hanging out of as Captain drives by with the Baroness and Max.

-Getting To Mondsee From Salzburg: Quickest way to get here is bus 140 which leaves every 40 minutes and only takes 53 minutes for the journey.
+Getting To Mondsee From Salzburg: Quickest way to get here is bus 140 which leaves every 40 minutes and only takes 50 minutes for the journey.
+If you have a car it is only 20-22 minutes away.
 Consider checking out the nearby cities of Saint Gilgen or Hallstatt if you are going this direction.
 Visiting Hours: Most days 9am-7am, optional donation suggested.
 Church Website: Here.

-Sound Of Music Connection: The Collegiate Church served as the film location of Maria and Captain’s wedding processional.
-It was the only major interior scene of the movie shot on location instead of a movie set.
+Sound Of Music Film Locations Tour Connection: The Collegiate Church served as the film location of Maria and Captain’s wedding processional.
+It was one of only two major interior scenes of the movie shot on location instead of a movie set.

 20. Mondsee Lake (Mondsee, Austria):

-Getting To The Mondsee Lake Bike Scene Location: From Mondsee you can either bike in 6 miles or take Bus 596 from the bus station to the Innerschwand/Mondsee Niedersee Stop in about 20 minutes, but the bus only leaves every 2 hours.
+Getting To The Mondsee Lake Bike Scene Location: From Mondsee, you can either bike to the other side of the lake in 6 miles or take Bus 596 from the bus station to the Innerschwand/Mondsee Niedersee Stop in about 20 minutes, but the bus only leaves every 2 hours.

-Sound Of Music Connection: Where the kids hang from the row of trees as Captian’s car drives by and where they ride bikes with Maria along the water during the song “Do, Re, Mi”.
+Sound Of Music Film Locations Tour Connection: Where the kids hang from the row of trees as Captian’s car drives by and where they ride bikes with Maria along the water during the song “Do, Re, Mi”.